hah1504/java-notes/README.md

 - Nested and inner classes✅
 - using command line arguments✅
 - variable length argument✅
-- inheritance
+- inheritance basics✅
-- golden rule - super class variable can access a subclass object
+- golden rule - super class variable can access a subclass object✅
-- types of inheritance supported in Java
+- types of inheritance supported in Java✅
-- use of **super** in inheritance
+- use of **super** in inheritance✅
-- method overriding
+- method overriding✅
-- Dynamic Method Dispatch
+- Dynamic Method Dispatch✅
-- Abstract Classes
+- Abstract Classes✅
-- use of **final** with inheritance
+- use of **final** with inheritance✅
-- **Object** class
+- **Object** class✅
 - Packages
 - Interfaces
 	- **static** methods in an interfaces